mlan/docker-postfix-amavis/README.md

 - Multi-staged build providing the images `mini`, `base` and `full`
 - Configuration using environment variables
 - Log directed to docker daemon with configurable level
-- Built in utility script `amavisd-ls` which lists contents of quarantine
+- Built in utility script `amavisd-ls` which lists the contents of quarantine
 - Built in utility script `conf` helping configuring Postfix, AMaViS, SpamAssassin, Razor, ClamAV and Dovecot
 - Makefile which can build images and do some management and testing
 - Health check